-We encourage all our staff, clients and other parties to report any concerns they may have in relation to a risk, malpractice or wrongdoing that affects others such as clients, staff, the firm, suppliers or the public.
-Our whistleblowing procedure is designed to ensure that people can make disclosures without fear of retaliation.
-Our confidential hotline (Whistleblowing Policy) is run by an external and independent company to support this initiative.
+We encourage all our staff, clients, and other parties to report any concerns they may have in relation to a risk, malpractice or wrongdoing that affects others such as clients, staff, the firm, suppliers, or the public.
+Our whistleblowing procedure is designed to ensure that people can make disclosures without fear of retaliation (Whistleblowing Policy).
+Our confidential hotline is run by an external and independent company to support this initiative.
 There were no reported incidents of slavery through this mechanism during the year.

-Our Training and Awareness
+Training and Awareness

-A firm-wide mandatory awareness course was updated in June 2022 and all existing partners and staff were required to complete this, with new starters completing it as part of their induction programme.
-This mandatory training is refreshed annually to ensure an up to date knowledge of the subject.
-The introduction of focussed training for those in the firm involved in contracts and procurement activities will be a focus of the upcoming year.
+The firm-wide mandatory awareness course was updated in June 2023 and all existing partners and staff were required to complete this, with new starters completing it as part of their induction programme.
+This mandatory training is refreshed annually to ensure an up-to-date knowledge of the subject.